Thomas Schlich: Career

 In 1991/92 he spent a year at the Wellcome Unit for the History of Medicine, Department of History and Philosophy of Science, at the University of Cambridge, England.
 From 1992 to 1997 he was Research Officer at the Institute for the History of Medicine at the Robert Bosch Foundation in Stuttgart, Germany.
 From 1997 to 2000 he held the position of Assistant professor at the Institute for the History of Medicine of the University of Freiburg, Germany.
 From 2000 to 2002 he held a Heisenberg Fellowship awarded by the German Research Council/Deutsche Forschungsgemeinschaft (DFG).
 In 2002 he moved to Montreal, Canada to take up a position as a professor at the Department of Social Studies of Medicine at McGill University, a position which he holds currently.
 He held a Canada Research Chair from 2002 to 2012 and has since then held the James McGill Professorship in the History of Medicine.
 He is department chair (head) of the Department Social Studies of Medicine (2021-).

 Schlich has been a visiting scholar or professor at many institutions, including the Institute for the History of Medicine at the University of Giessen, Germany (2006), the Max Planck Institute for the History of Science, Berlin, Germany (2009/10), the École des Hautes Études en Sciences Sociales, University of Marseille, France (2016), and the Institut universitaire d’histoire de la médecine et de la santé publique, University of Lausanne, Switzerland (2016/17).

 He has given various named and key note lectures, among them the Rausing Lecture in the History of Technology at Cambridge University and the Stanley R. Friesen Lecture in the History of Surgery at the University of Kansas, and the Biennial Kass Lecture in the History of Medicine at King's College London.

 Awards and honours

 In 1991 he was awarded the prize conferred by the 'Universitätsbund Marburg' for the best dissertation on the subject of the history of the university, and the Harold Ellis Prize in 2007 awarded by the International Journal of Surgery.
-Since 2019 he is a Fellow of the Royal Society of Canada (FRSC).
+He is a Fellow of the Royal Society of Canada (FRSC) and a Fellow of the Canadian Academy of Health Sciences.